-Cohu is proud to support the manufacture and testing of our customers' semiconductor components and technologies used in the continued fight against COVID-19.
+Cohu is proud to support the manufacture and testing of our customers' semiconductor components and technologies used across many industries, including healthcare.
 Our test handlers, test interface solutions and semiconductor tester systems are utilized by our customers in the manufacturing of semiconductors used in life-saving medical devices and applications: patient monitors, ventilators, IR thermometers, digital x-rays, rapid sepsis testing, biometers to measure contact-less temperature.